maplibre/maplibre.github.io/content/about/duje/_index.md

 End?
 No, the journey doesn't end here.
 MapLibre is another path.
 One that we all must take.
 On 2020-12-08 22:42:56 UTC MapLibre restarted mapping with its mission to provide freedom and independence.
-Eventually, this is what everybody is seeking, from a little project to enterprise endeavours.
+In the end, this is what everybody is seeking, from a little project to enterprise endeavours.
 I am Duje and I am assisting as a Coordinator to help maintain what the community has built so carefully which means to me: